UN-OCHA/taas/docs/Config.md

 Each source can contain a number of exports, which would usually be version (`v1`, `v2`, etc), allowing for us to use the same data to generate different outputs.
 These directly translate to filenames on output.

-Each version has a human-friendly spreadsheet `url` (which we use to generate our own URL for data extraction in CSV), and a `mapping`, which describes how we map spreadsheet columns into JSON structions.
+Each version has a human-friendly spreadsheet `url` (which we use to generate our own URL for data extraction in CSV), and a `mapping`, which describes how we map spreadsheet columns into JSON structures.

 We'll cover the mapping in more detail momentarily, but it consists of JSON field names on the left, and Spreadsheet field names on the right.
 In the following config, we'd create a file named `beta-v1/function_roles.json` where each record has an `id` field and a `label` field, which came from the `ID` and `Preferred Term` columns in our spreadsheet.